rholmes/RHCache/README.md

 RHCache is a simple in-memory LRU cache.
 It evicts objects based on an LRU algorithm and optional time-to-live and time-to-idle properties.
 Like NSCache, RHCache is a mutable collection with an API similar to NSDictionary.

+This is a simple fork of the original project, adding support for Cocoapods and Objective-C Generics.

 RHCache objects have the following features:

 - Least recently used objects are evicted from the cache when the count limit is exceeded.
 LRU eviction is disabled when the `countLimit` property is 0 (the default value).